 There are plenty of guesthouses in Tbilisi, but these evolved as upmarket abodes for businesspeople and official visitors.
 Some really are luxurious, and some might appear amazingly pricey for a country in which the standard of living is still low.
 Until recently there were few affordable alternatives in Tbilisi, but in recent years a handful of hostels and mid-range hotels have emerged to fill the gap.
 In hotels a single room often in fact has a double bed, and you may just be able to pay a bit more for a second breakfast; but a double room often has twin single beds.

-Details of local guesthouses can usually be obtained from tourist information centres but these are few and far between.
-Otherwise the Agroturism Association (Davit Agmashenebelis 150A, 380012 Tbilisi; firstname.lastname@example.org) has a list of 400 families offering homestays, mostly around Borjomi, along the Georgian Military Highway and in Khevsureti – they’ll probably only speak Georgian and Russian, but the welcome will be warm.
-If in doubt, you can simply ask a taxi driver if he knows anyone who has a room free; in villages you’ll never be allowed to go without a bed.
+Details of local guesthouses can usually be obtained from tourist information centres.
+Houses in beach/spa villages often have signs offering komnati or sdaetsya (‘rooms’ in Russian).
+If in doubt, you can simply ask a taxi driver or policeman if he knows anyone who has a room free; in villages you’ll never be allowed to go without a bed.
 Georgian hospitality is renowned, and you’ll usually find liberal amounts of alcohol included in the cost of a homestay, as well as food.
-Although hotel beds can be absurdly soft, in homes they’re usually firm enough, and washing facilities, which are clean enough in hotels, tend to be even more so in homes.
-The Worldwide Fund for Nature (WWF) plans to provide training for guesthouse owners in Borjomi, Poti and Tusheti, as part of a broad strategy for sustainable use of resources; other NGOs such as Horizonti have similar projects.
-Value-added tax of 20% is added by more expensive hotels; the smaller ones either don’t pay or include it in the quoted rates.
+Although hotel beds can be absurdly soft, in homes they’re usually firm enough, and washing facilities, which are quite clean in hotels, tend to be even more so in homes.
+Most hotels include value-added tax of 20% in their rates, but it’s worth checking; smaller ones and guesthouses don’t pay it.